 To learn about the bokeh of the Viltrox 85mm f1.8 prime lens, a beautiful church in the style of brutalist architecture in Oberhaching (south of Munich) is used to create the review photos.
-This Oberhaching catholic church was built in 1967 and falls perfectly into the category of the style of brutalist architecture because it is brutalist architecture, also called brutalism characterized by simple, block-like structures that often feature bare building materials.
+This Oberhaching catholic church was built in 1967 and falls perfectly into the category of the style of brutalist architecture, also called brutalism because it is characterized by simple, block-like structures that often feature bare building materials.
 Exposed concrete is favored in construction.

 See a good explanation and nice examples of brutalism architecture here:

 Bokeh of the Viltrox 85mm f1.8 e-mount lens